 - In order to ensure proper coordination and support, all events regardless of whether they are scheduled outdoors or in Assigned, Restricted, Instructional Space, that are scheduled to occur on any Saturday between August and November must be scheduled through and approved by the CRES Office, regardless of scheduling authority.

-- The University permits freedom of assembly of Affiliated and Non-Affiliated Groups without prior reservation on the Cone University Center Plaza, Residence Hall Cafeteria Plaza, Holshouser Plaza, Scott Plaza, and the Belk Tower Plaza.
-To avoid space conflicts, however, groups are urged to reserve space for such assemblies.
-A group that has reserved such assembly space shall have exclusive use during the period of the reservation.
+- To avoid space conflicts, however, all individuals and groups planning Expressive Activity on campus are urged to reserve space for such Expressive Activity through the CRES Office.
+A group that has reserved such space shall have exclusive use during the period of the reservation.